Maan Karate

 Maan Karate is a 2014 Indian Tamil-language fantasy sports comedy film written and directed by Krish Thirukumaran in his directorial debut.
 The film was written and co-produced by AR Murugadoss and produced by P. Madhan under banner of Escape Artists Motion Pictures.
-It stars Sivakarthikeyan, Hansika Motwani, and Vamsi Krishna, with Sayaji Shinde, Yogi Babu, Sathish, Shaji Chen, Preethi Shankar, Ashwathy Ravikumar, Rajesh Gopalan, and Vinu Karthik in supporting roles.
+It stars Sivakarthikeyan, Hansika Motwani, and Vamsi Krishna, with Sathish, Sayaji Shinde, Yogi Babu, Shaji Chen, Preethi Shankar, Ashwathy Ravikumar, Rajesh Gopalan, and Vinu Karthik in supporting roles.
 The soundtrack and background score composed by Anirudh Ravichander, cinematography handled by M. Sukumar, editing by Sreekar Prasad and stunt choreography by Dhilip Subbarayan.
 The film was released theatrically on 4 April 2014 to mixed reviews from critics.
 It was remade in Telugu as Tuntari (2016).

 Plot

 Five IT employees – Santhosh aka "Sandy", Joe, Gokul, Vaishnavi and Nikita – meet a siddhar who has the power to grant wishes, during a weekend trip to the Chandragiri forest.
 A sceptical Sandy asks the siddhar for a copy of the Daily Thanthi newspaper dated on the day after Ayudha Puja (no newspapers are printed during Ayudha Puja).
 To his surprise, the siddhar materialises the requested copy.
 The IT gang reads in the newspaper that the company which they work for (Satyam Computers) would close down the next day.
 When this does happen, they accept the credibility of the newspaper and decide to make money through it.
 While Vaishnavi is reading the paper, she sees an article mentioning a certain Peter winning a boxing tournament on the day of Ayudha Puja and dedicates the prize money of ₹2,00,00,000 to the five of them.
 The IT gang is astounded on reading this news and decide to find this Peter and sponsor him for the boxing tournament, with the hope of getting the money.

 The IT gang successfully manages to track down Peter.
 However, they immediately find that he is not a boxer but rather an unambitious youth who spends roaming around with his best friend, Neruppu Kumar.
 However, he is in love with a young woman named Yazhini Sethuraman, who is a sports buff.
 To impress Yazhini, he accepts their offer to participate in the tournament.
 However, Peter does not show any inclination to train for the tournament and instead uses the IT gang to fulfill his own desires, including winning Yazhini's heart.

 Later, the IT gang finds out that there is another boxer named Peter and he is a 15-time champion boxer, nicknamed "Peter the Killer".
 Thinking that they are sponsoring the wrong Peter, the IT gang approaches "Killer" Peter and offers to sponsor him, but he refuses.
 They reluctantly decide to continue sponsoring the initial Peter.